YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVALIDGBL
 -----------------

-INVALIDGBL, Search pattern is invalid
+INVALIDGBL, Search pattern is invalid in %GSEL

 Utility Error: The search pattern used is invalid due to either using invalid characters or improper formatting.